inEmmetable/Honest-Work/content/nav-homepage/_index.md

 white_section_with_left_image_content_bold_1: Workers have already successfully pushed for changes at the companies they work for.
-white_section_with_left_image_content_normal_1: From reducing emissions to dropping problematic clients, workers at places such as Google and Walmart have been instrumental in making their companies better.
+white_section_with_left_image_content_normal_1: From reducing emissions to dropping problematic clients, workers from places as different as Google and Walmart have played a crucial role in making their companies better.
 blue_section_with_right_image_content_bold_1: While renewable energy is our best hope for the future those companies too must urgently improve their human rights practices if they are to retain their moral legitimacy and social licence.